Evaluators & Editors Start Here (3-minute orientation)

 This archive was built from work across federal, interagency, and coalition-style environments where technical coordination had to function despite different authorities, priorities, and maturity levels.

 That includes enterprise federation, disaster response, wildland fire coordination, infrastructure protection, governance, interoperability, and degraded environments where you cannot simply force everyone into one system and call that alignment.
+It also includes building the institutional justification required to make complex operations legible at senior oversight levels.
+For example, during the federal response to Executive Order 13781 (The Masthead Migration Project), I structured the operational evidence that translated a massive, cross-boundary agency reorganization into a legible record briefed directly to Congress.

 The through-line is not job title.
 The through-line is repeated exposure to the same structural problem: